Dana Point State Marine Conservation Area

 rocky beach below houses on bluff

 A large expanse of sandy beach that extends beyond the waves and turns into sandy seafloor makes prime habitat for sand crabs and a variety of flatfish like halibut and sole.
-During low tide, the exposed tidepools come to life with limpets, snails, colorful sea stars, and the occasional octopus peeking out for curious tidepoolers.
+During low tide, the exposed tidepools come to life with limpets, snails, colorful sea stars, and the occasional octopus that peeks out at curious tidepoolers.
 Seabirds, such as double-crested cormorants, find abundant food in Dana Point SMCA, while dolphins, seals, and sea lions are commonly spotted just beyond the waves.

 Cultural History